 - are pregnant

-and the eligibility now includes
+and the eligibility includes children

 If you an not eligible to receive the vaccination on the NHS, it would be available from your local pharmacy for around £10.